 The Best is Yet to Come

 Many people who meet Smith for the first time will likely not be able to immediately recognize his struggles.
 His outlook on life is optimistic, his interactions with others are warm and his creativity in his paintings continues to blossom.
 Smith said his hope is to use his trials and experience with a traumatic brain injury as a platform to inspire others to triumph over their most difficult moments.
-He and his mother are passionate about promoting the importance of brain injury awareness and travel frequently to advocate for disability rights and discuss the power of art in healing, especially for those who have experienced various injuries.
+He and his mother are passionate about promoting the importance of brain injury awareness through BrainART Alliance, which serves as a platform for inspiring increased compassion, understanding, hope and support for people with disabilities.
+The Smith’s travel frequently to advocate for disability rights and discuss the power of art in healing, especially for those who have experienced various injuries.

 “Art is powerful.
 It’s important for me to share my story because people need to know more about traumatic brain injury and all the ways that art can heal.
 Art has helped me to express myself and connect with the local community and beyond.
 Art means everything to me.
 My dream is to paint the whole world,” Smith said.